 Mats are not only essential but imperative for an acid-stained concrete floor with an exterior entrance.
-Sand, dirt, leaves, twigs, moisture and outdoor contaminants, such as deicers, anti-freeze, fertilizer and oil pose a continuous, significant threat of damage to an acid-stained or decorative concrete floor, no matter how durable the sealer.
+Sand, dirt, leaves, twigs; pieces of stone, plastic, wood and metal; along with moisture and outdoor contaminants, such as deicers, anti-freeze, fertilizer and oil pose an ongoing , significant threat of scuffing, gouges, and other related damage to an acid-stained or decorative concrete floor, no matter how durable the sealer.
 Mats should be used both inside and outside exterior entrances.
 Studies show that a good matting system will reduce dirt accumulation on your floor by 85% or more, and is an easy way to simplify and reduce the maintenance required for your floor.

 The best mats to use outside are those made of rope, hemp, or other heavy absorbent synthetic or natural fabric that has a high friction open surface designed to knock grit particles off of shoes and trap them.
 Inside, more densely fabricated mats, such as soft, shag carpets are than effective for removing any remaining moisture and debris on footwear.
 Whatever mat you choose, it should have a solid backing so that it is easy to shake out.
 This backing should be of a good quality nitrile rubber or vinyl so that the mat does not stick to the floor, or leach plasticizers that can stain it.
 Rubber mats can be cleaned in a washer and dryer.
 Vinyl mats need to be hosed off and allowed to air dry.